Flet/tape-nock/README.md

 [standard-image]: https://img.shields.io/badge/code%20style-standard-brightgreen.svg?style=flat-square
 [standard-url]: http://npm.im/standard

 Automatically record and playback HTTP calls for each tape test.
+This package is really just a decorator that wraps each test individual test with nock's [Nock Back](https://github.com/pgte/nock#nock-back) feature.
+This helps avoid the all `nockBack` wrapping code which can make tests less clear.

 ## Install